one-touch-pipeline/otp/src/docs/guide/rollout/overview.md

 - $TOMCAT_VERSION: the version of tomcat, here 8.5.23
 - $DOWNLOAD_PATH: the path used for download
 - $WORK_DIRECTORY
+- $FASTQC_ZIP: name of the downloaded fastqc program

 [Back to Rollout Overview](index.md)